2025–26 Grimsby Town F.C. season: FA Cup

 As a League Two side, Grimsby entered the FA Cup in the first round, and were drawn at home to National League South side Ebbsfleet United.
-After beating Ebbsfleet 3–1, Grimsby were drawn at home to Wealdstone.
+In the second round, Grimsby were drawn at home to National League club Wealdstone.
+They were then drawn at home to National League South club Weston-super-Mare in the third round, and at home to Premier League side Wolverhampton Wanderers in the fourth round.